 We all know how much I love to use my blender for preparing sweet treats, and this recipe was no exception.
-All of the ingredients went into my Blentec, then straight into my ice cream maker.
+All of the ingredients went into my Wolf Blender, then straight into my ice cream maker.
 No heating necessary, no stirring or whisking…just the zippity do dah in the ol’ blender (or food processor if that’s your jam).

 All things considered, this ice cream is:

-Fatty, fat, fat
+- Fatty, fat, fat

-But the healthy kind though
+- But the healthy kind though

-Worth the extra time at the gym
+- Worth the extra time at the gym

-Will give you wings
+- Will give you wings

-I ended up freezing a lot of them, and noticed upon consumption that the filling stayed soft and creamy, at which point it dawned on me, screw the stupid crust, I just need the filling, and then it dawned on me some more that holy shit, I can just make ice cream out of the filling and so on and so forth.
+I ended up freezing a lot of them, and noticed upon consumption that the filling stayed soft and creamy, at which point it dawned on me, lose the silly crust, I just need the filling, and then it dawned on me some more that holy MACKEREL, I can just make ice cream out of the filling and so on and so forth.